siegfriedgreg/Totem/src/README.md

-FROM the /build/bin foler: (view in the raw format)
+FROM the /build/bin foler: (view in "Raw" format)

 Usage: ./benchmark [options] graph_file